 Field Work and Recommendations

 Field Jobs can be used for planning and recording everything that happens in the field from cultivation, through to spraying, fungicide application and harvesting.
-On each Field Job you can add input rates for things such as seed, pesticides (using the Pesticide Database with reference numbers and actives) and fertilizers (with NPK content).
+On each Field Job you can add input rates for things such as seed, pesticides (using the Pesticide Database with reference numbers and actives) and fertilisers (with NPK content).
 You can also attach files to a job so if you have a pdf recommendation for an operation you can upload it.

 When you add a job, you can tag who needs to complete it and even set a due date.
 They will then get a notification on their phone.
 They can ask questions using comments, for example if they want to know if it is possible to substitute a different spray.